kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 I can also think of one other long term reason why gaming in Microsoft fits its strategy well.
 Microsoft is quite focused on educational tools both for non-business and business-focused, and the future of learning will be connected with gaming technology.

 Gaming for now looks like a weird fit, and its future is unclear.
 But let's keep in mind that even though the consumer market is not the company's focus right now, it does not mean that there is not a long-term aspiration within Microsoft to get back into it when the right opportunity presents itself.
-Recent announcement that Microsoft wants to [buy TikTok](https://blogs.microsoft.com/blog/2020/08/02/microsoft-to-continue-discussions-on-potential-tiktok-purchase-in-the-united-states/) suggest that this might be the case.
+The recent announcement that Microsoft wants to [buy TikTok](https://blogs.microsoft.com/blog/2020/08/02/microsoft-to-continue-discussions-on-potential-tiktok-purchase-in-the-united-states/) suggests that this might be the case.

 ### Advertising Revenue

 ![Advertising icon](/assets/images/icons/advertising.png){: .align-left}

-Although Bing, which is Microsoft's search engine, market share is tiny, and Microsoft even outsourced monetization of search to Verizon, it still added nice $8bn to revenue in 2020.
-By the way, it is roughly the same as total revenue of LinkedIn that Microsoft paid $27bn for.
-Growth in 2020 was only 1% vs 9% last year driven mainly by CROVID-19 impact in Q3 and mainly Q4 2020 (-18% y/y growth)
+Although Bing, which is Microsoft's search engine, market share is tiny, and Microsoft even outsourced monetization of Search to Verizon, it still added nice $8bn to revenue in 2020.
+By the way, it is roughly the same as the total revenue of LinkedIn that Microsoft paid $27bn for.
+Growth in 2020 was only 1% vs. 9% last year driven mainly by CROVID-19 impact in Q3 and mainly Q4 2020 (-18% y/y growth)

 **Bing, however, is not important only because it earns a few billions of dollars from advertising.
 It is a strategic asset because of its underlying search technology.** It is crucial for Microsoft to have this expertise and continue to innovate in it inside Microsoft to be able to push search and understanding of natural language into its business-focused products.